lbs-iitkgp/EthPhoto/README.md

 Built by Team 03, for the inter-hall event "Opensoft" of IIT Kharagpur.

+### Requirements

+- An Operating System such as Linux / Mac / Windows
+- Atleast 4MB of free disk-space
+- A web browser such as Chrome / Firefox / Opera / Safari

 ### Installation Guide(s)

 Install the most recent versions of each of the below listed softwares -